brentvatne/react-native-overlay/README.md

 Ideally, no. This should probably only be used as a last resort.
 You can usually accomplish what you need to by just absolute positioning an view at the bottom of your root component.

+*In fact, as of 0.29.0 zIndex is supported on iOS and Android, so you should probably never use this.*

 ### Add it to your project

 1. Run `npm install react-native-overlay --save`